 Abstract

-Purpose: Using a fine-grained exploratory case study, this paper explores organisational learning practices – and their constraints - which impact the performance of small and medium sized project organisations involved in delivering energy efficiency projects in South Africa, and which are also of wider significance for the emerging project society in the region.
+Purpose: Using fine-grained exploratory multi-case studies, this paper explores organisational learning practices – and associated constraints - impacting the performance of four small and medium sized project organisations which deliver energy efficiency projects in South Africa, and whose learning practice mixes are of wider significance for the emerging project society in the region.

 Design/methodology/approach: The unit of analysis is the Energy Efficiency Demand Side Management (EEDSM) programme, a US$104 million grant funded initiative directed at supporting energy efficient retro-fit projects across local municipalities in South Africa.
-Data are obtained from multiple exploratory interviews with project practitioners working for participating small and medium sized project organisations.
-Data analysis uses thematic analysis techniques.
+Thematic analysis is undertaken, based on multiple exploratory interviews with project practitioners working for small and medium sized EEDSM project organisations.

-Findings: Taking stock of existing practices and related constraints in order to form a realistic view of improvement prospects, the study proposes four main focal points for managerial effort to enhance learning practice.
-These are logically defended in terms of their alignments to performance, and are further discussed in terms of their project society implications which lie beyond the geographical and cultural boundaries of the present study.
+Findings: Recognising the criticality of tacit knowledge as a focus for learning, within unstructured, novel, non-routine and technically specialised learning contexts in particular, widespread lack of organisational harnessing through linkages to strategy and performance are noted – and advocacy is offered for the development of appropriate learning cultures linked to communities of practice that bring specialists together from across the regional project society concentrated in Gauteng Province.

-Research limitations/implications: One limitation of the study is that the socio-political context of the EEDSM programme was not taken into consideration in the interpretation of the outcomes of the exploratory interviews.
-This would have added significantly to the idiographic complexity of the findings, while also detracting from our practical focus on generalisable organisational learning enhancement opportunities for emerging project societies.
-More importantly, the study does not advocate for learning practices by presenting evidence for specific effects on performance.
-Rather its exploratory focus is on the forms learning practices take and the obstacles they face, considered from the standpoint of meaningful understanding by practitioners themselves, whose career long learning and knowledge transfer activities we regard as the backbone of the project society.
+Research limitations/implications: The socio-political context of the EEDSM programme, although briefly addressed for its organisational cultural implications, was not given detailed consideration in the exploratory interviews.
+This would have enhanced the idiographic complexity of the findings, while also reducing prospects for distilling generalisable organisational learning improvement opportunities for emerging project societies.
+More importantly, the study does not seek to provide evidence for specific learning practice effects on performance – because this was not something the interviewees felt able to comment on in significant detail.
+Rather it explores learning practice from the standpoint of meaningful understanding by practitioners themselves, whose career long learning and knowledge transfer activities we regard as the backbone of the project society.
+Hence our findings are of value in part by reflecting the limitations of the practitioner perspective we found.

-Originality/value: Despite considerable interest in organisational learning within project environments, studies explicitly contextualised within small and medium sized project organisations remain sparse.
-Neither is there available research which takes into consideration business environments within developing countries in general, or sub-Saharan Africa in particular.
-Rejecting narrow individual project views of performance that might distract from the broader significance of the study, the study’s project society-based business environment is theorised as both constraining and benefiting from the project learning practices discussed by the respondents.
+Originality/value: Learning practice studies for small and medium sized project organisations remain sparse.
+So too are studies of business environments within developing countries in general, or sub-Saharan Africa in particular.
+Looking beyond narrow individual project views of performance, the present study’s project society-based business environment is theorised as both constraining and benefiting from the project learning practices discussed by the respondents.

 Keywords: Project management; Project society; Organisation learning; Small business management